Opus 1 (Opus album): Additional personnel

-Reception
+Reception and legacy

-The album was not well received by the critics, who expected more from the band on the basis of their live performances.
+The album was not well received by Yugoslav music critics, who expected more from the band on the basis of their live performances.
 The same year Opus 1 was released, Opus disbanded (reforming in 1977).

+Years later, in an interview, Prelević expressed his disliking for the album, stating that the "album cover was great, but there's nothing inside".
+However, the album has received new attention and a cult status in the decades following its release.

 Reissue

 In 2013, Opus 1 was reissued on both CD and vinyl by Austrian record label Atlantide.